-Pinacoteca Ambrosiana and Codex Atlanticus from -13% to -33%
+Pinacoteca Ambrosiana and Codex Atlanticus of Leonardo -33%

 The Ambrosiana Art Gallery, founded by Federigo Borromeo in 1618 in the vicinity of the Ambrosiana Library, was originally built to give free artistic and cultural instruction.
 It contains more than a million ancient books and thousands of paintings.